-Persons of the opposite sex (other than spouses) will be allocated separate bedrooms.
+Persons of the opposite sex (other than spouses, and children under age 5) will be allocated separate bedrooms.

 Live-in aides will be allocated a separate bedroom.
 No additional bedrooms will be provided to family of Live-In Aide

 Single person families will be allocated one bedroom.